Series: Music Label

 As mentioned, he came in three colours.
 The white version is almost entirely white with a cloudy white door and metallic blue feet, shoulders, fists and head.
 The black version has a transparent purple door but is mostly a straight swap of blue for black.
 Despite the obvious link, it's Soundwave and not Soundblaster.
 Soundblaster has a protruding red chest anyway.

 A novel toy and a nice collector's piece, but at ¥10000, he's quite pricey for a very simple MP3 player.
 Visually this is an impressive toy and the robot mode poseability is fantastic.
 I'd recommend the blue one unless you're a real fan of Soundblaster (who is the same character, mind you), but considering that many fans would never use the MP3 functionality, I'm not sure that Soundwave represents value for money as an action figure - so I'd only recommend him if you're already interested.
-Had the price been a little more competitive, I would have snapped this up - 8/10 (and most of the lost points relate to value for money at retail price)
+The price isn't competitive - I only grabbed it on clearance - 8/10 (and most of the lost points relate to value for money at retail price)